Car Accident Insurance FAQ

 Contact Our Firm's Car Accident Lawyer in Scottsdale

 At The Watkin Law Office, PC, our qualified Scottsdale injury lawyer,

-His devotion to each client is what makes all the difference in the outcome of each case he takes on.
+His devotion to each client is what makes all the difference in the outcome

-- He has 37 years of experience in the field of personal injury and wrongful death law
+- He has 40 years of experience in the field of personal injury and wrongful death law

 - Attorney Watkin provides a customized case approach